AS207414/as207414.net/README.md

 # Thanks

-To Alex Edward's great books [Let's Go](https://lets-go.alexedwards.net/) and [Let's Go Further](https://lets-go-further.alexedwards.net/) where most of this code was from and modified for the site.
+To Alex Edward's great books [Let's Go](https://lets-go.alexedwards.net/) and [Let's Go Further](https://lets-go-further.alexedwards.net/) where most of the structure of this code was from and modified for the site.